jaesparza/website/content/loop1.md

 <figcaption><b>Overview of the </b></figcaption>
 </div>

 In this controller the mode class that is used is an instance of ` Mode operate encoder`, which implements the `execute()` function as presented in the listing below.
 This function will periodically read user inputs, read the position of the encoder and check if the movement can be allowed and operate the motor accordingly.
-In case the motor has been moved the refreshcount in the display class will be incremented.
+In case the motor has moved the refreshcount in the display class will be incremented.
 This internal count will trigger a LCD display update when a certain limit has been reached.
 The purpose with this is to affect the motor rotation as little as possible.
 In case the motor is not moving, the display will be updated immediately.

 ```C
 virtual void execute() {